LSeelig/play-tasks/README.md

-# play-scalajs-slinky
+# play-tasks

-This is my starter project for things that involve Play using Scala.js and the Slinky React binding.
-I'm using this as the starter for student code in Web Apps Spring 2021.
+This repository holds my assignments from the Web Apps course that require the Play Framework.